fbpx

 The collaborative divorce approach tends to lessen contention because it requires both spouses to consider not just their own needs, but the needs of their spouse and their children.
 Since conflict can be traumatizing for children, a collaborative divorce can definitely help families improve their communication techniques.
 Typically, collaborative divorce is cheaper than a regular divorce and generally has quicker results as well.

 Your chances of success with a collaborative divorce vastly increase when you choose a lawyer who has the necessary collaborative family law training, as well as significant experience implementing that training.
-When you choose a collaborative divorce lawyer from Musson Law, you will see guided negotiations at managing conflict at work—and reap the positive results.
+When you choose a collaborative divorce lawyer from M&Co Law, you will see guided negotiations at managing conflict at work—and reap the positive results.